boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 ### Update the Description of the tcpOptions IE

-This document requests IANA to update the description of the tcpOptions IE in the IANA IPFIX registry {{IANA-IPFIX}} as follows:
+This document requests IANA to update the description of the tcpOptions IE in {{IANA-IPFIX}} as follows:

 * OLD Description:
 : TCP options in packets of this Flow.
 The information is encoded